Multi-Task Learning for Sparsity Pattern Heterogeneity: Statistical and Computational Perspectives: Approximate Algorithms

-\paragraph{Local Combinatorial Optimization:} After a solution to problem~\eqref{suppHet} is found using the block CD algorithm (discussed above), we apply a local search method to further improve the quality of the solution.
+Once we obtain a good solution to problem~\eqref{suppHet} using the block CD algorithm (discussed above), we apply a local search method to further improve the quality of the solution.
 Let $\tilde{\mathbb{B}},\tilde{\B{Z}}$ be a solution from the block CD method and fix $k\in[K]$.
 The main idea behind the local search algorithm is to swap a coordinate inside the support of $\tilde{\boldsymbol{\beta}}_{k}$ with a coordinate outside the support (by setting the coordinate inside to zero and letting the coordinate outside become nonzero) and checking if optimizing over the new coordinate in the support leads to an improvement in the objective value.
 Mathematically, let

 where $g_k,h_k$ are defined in~\eqref{ghdef}.
 Next, for a fixed $k_0\in[K]$ we consider